softwareconstruction240/autograder/docs/overall-grading-flow.md

 ### Grading flow diagram
 The following diagram represents everything abstracted in the previous diagram by the method executeGrader().
-Refer to the class diagram (_not yet created_) to better understand how the mechanism of the grader.
+Refer to the class diagram (_not yet created_) for more information.
-The graders are managed by an [Executor Service](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) with a threadpool size of 1.
+The Graders are managed by an [Executor Service](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) with a threadpool size of 1.
 Upon completion, a Submission is created and uploaded to the database.
 The diagram has been simplified such that:
 - any communication sent to the frontend is simply received by `client` in the diagram.
-- `PPPTGrader` stands for PreviousPhasePassoffTestGrader.
+- PreviousPhasePassoffTestGrader is abstracted and is represented by Grader.
 - One DAO is used to represent all DAOs used, in addition to `DatabaseHelper`.
-- Various helper classes (`GitHelper`, `CompileHelper`) are identified collectively as `Helper`.
+- Various helper classes (`GitHelper`, `CompileHelper`, `TestHelper`, `LateDayCalculator`) are identified collectively as `Helper`.
 - The diagram indicates the grading flow for a user without admin status.
-The logic changes are negligible for the purposes of the diagram.
 - The timeline of the Sequence Diagram begins with the execution of the run() method in Grader.
 - Exception Handling is largely ignored.
+- It is assumed that the grading is being done for a phase 0-6 and not for the GitHub Repository deliverable or Code Quality, though the differences in logical flow are small.
 ```mermaid
 sequenceDiagram
     participant client